SimonLiu00/Clash-for-Linux/README.md

 ```
 Press `Enter` and then press `Esc` to exit edting.
 Press `Shift`+`;`, type `wq` and press `Enter` to save and quit.
-Fish environment setup by typing in terminal
+Finish environment setup by typing in terminal
 ```sh
 sudo chmod 444 /etc/environment
 ```